 Prayer is not something we do to impress others or to show how spiritual we are.
-It is a private time to talk with God.
+It is private time to talk with God.
 We need to recognize that God is our Father, He is our source of everything, and He knows our needs.
 He is the Father who cares, loves, and provides.
 He knows all of our needs even before we ask.

 We need to pray for His name to be hallowed, His Kingdom to come, and His will to be done on earth as it is in heaven.
 These should be our priorities in prayer.
 We also need to ask Him for our daily bread and for all of the practical needs of our lives.

-When we begin to live and pray like Jesus did, we will see God’s power at work in every aspect of our lives and ministries.
+When we begin to live and pray as Jesus did, we will see God’s power at work in every aspect of our lives and ministries.
 We need to continually call upon and depend on Him, knowing that He hears and answers prayers (Jeremiah 33:3; Matthew 7:7-11; Acts 1:14; 1 John 3:21-23).

 Prayer is not a life jacket we use only when we face problems (1 Thessalonians 5:17).
-It must be part of our life style.
+It must be part of our lifestyle.

-Praying what is in God’s heart
+Praying for what is in God’s heart

 God’s Word is full of prayers that are after God’s own heart and are in accordance with His will (Exodus 33:17-19; Isaiah 43:5-9; 1 John 5:14-15; Philippians 1:9-11; Psalm 19:12; Psalm 27:11; Psalm 51:10; Psalm 119:18; Jeremiah 24:7; Mark 9:24).